 When it is cool, remove the coolant recovery tank cap and look at the dipstick.
 When the engine is cold, the coolant level should be at FULL COLD.

-If it isn't, you may have a leak in the radiator hoses, heater hoses, radiator, water pump or somewhere else in the cooling system.
+If it isn't, you may have a leak at the pressure cap in the radiator hoses, heater hoses, radiator, water pump or somewhere else in the cooling system.